Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Application: inverse design of RET isolation

 shows the increase in the isolation strength of the magneto-optical RET-isolator as a function of the number of iterations.
 Figure \ref{fig:geom}

 shows the initial geometry and multiple perspectives on the final geometry of the topology-optimised Faraday medium obtained using our algorithm.
-In this case, the algorithm cuts a hole in the middle of the cylinder, and moulds the rest of the material into a ring.
-Such a geometry improves the isolation strength by a factor of approximately 3.6 after fourteen iterations.
+In this case, the algorithm begins to cut a hole in the middle of the sphere, pushing the rest of the material outwards into a ring.
+Such a geometry improves the isolation strength, converging to a factor of approximately 2.3 after around 80 iterations.

-Naturally, the example we have shown here serves purely illustrative purposes to demonstrate how the Green's tensor formalism can be used to perform the inverse design of isolation processes in general --- the final geometry produced by an optimisation such as this does not in general represent the best achievable design, nor is practical for a realistic photonic isolator.
+Naturally, the example we have shown here serves purely illustrative purposes to demonstrate how the Green's tensor formalism can be used to perform the inverse design of isolation processes in general.
+We caution that, in common with other inverse design processes based on the adjoint method, the final geometry produced by the optimization here does not in general represent a globally optimal design \cite{millerFundamentalLimitsExtinction2014,Molesky2018}, nor is it practical for a realistic photonic isolator.
 It does, however demonstrate unequivocally that the tools we have introduced can be exploited to undertake inverse design of Faraday media, opening up a new avenue of research in the quest for an integrated photonic isolator.